 Under the premises of Bhaktapur Durbar Square, there is an open tap named Lunhiti which means the golden conduit.
 Yet, the courtyard is more notable as Nagpokhari.
 That, definitely because of its presentation.
 You can witness a beautiful stone sculpture of a snake, all cut into pieces, and a pond that has the presence of a stone snake.

-However, the water of the pond is not favorable to touch or play.
+However, the water of the pond is not favourable to touch or play.
 It’s green and quite uncommon too.

 It is also counted as one of the courtyards of the palace which was erected during the reign of king Jitmitra Malla.
 It is said that it took 10 years to complete this spout.